Lake Kariba is 82% full in August 2009

 SUMMARY OF TALK GIVEN BY CONSULTANT ENGINEER TERRY KABELL ABOUT

 Prepared by THE ZAMBEZI SOCIETY

 Terry Kabell is a very experienced engineer who spent many years with Water Development in Rhodesia and then Zimbabwe.
 More recently he has worked throughout Africa as a consultant, and has been advising the Zambezi River Authority for some 12 years.
 He gave a talk to the History Society in Harare on 6th July 2009 about Kariba Dam as part of the organisation's celebrations this year to mark the 50th Anniversary of the building of the dam.
+This is summarised below.

 Recent rumours about Kariba being overfull and in danger of collapse are nonsense

 Terry began his talk by announcing that recent rumours about Lake Kariba being 110% full and in danger of collapse are nonsense.
 The Lake is currently 82% full (its highest this year being 83%in July 2009).
 Up to date information about levels and flows at Lake Kariba and elsewhere on the Zambezi River can be found on the Zambezi River Authority's website at www.zaraho.org.zm : specifically on these links: